 Ex-guitarist of Red Hot Chili Peppers John Frusciante's career in the limelight tells a tale of immense mental anguish.
-The troubled rock star, who quit the Red Hot Chili Peppers twice, struggled with drug addiction for years.
+The troubled rock star, who quit the Red Hot Chili Peppers twice, struggled with dependency for years.
 He emerged from those depths with some scars, a catalog of platinum albums, and a set of false teeth.
 While his struggles are harrowing and relatively well documented, they typically play second fiddle to the bizarre, nigh-unbelievable antics of other band members, including astral funk priest Anthony Kiedis.
 Frusciante wrestled with demons induced by childhood pain the notoriously press-shy guitar prodigy refuses to specify in interviews.
 He told the Guardian in 2003, "It's subconscious childhood pain which you've pushed into your memory and then suddenly it pops out 20 years later and you's a drug addict."

-After joining the Red Hot Chili Peppers at age 18, Frusciante went from practicing his craft 15 hours a day to spending $500 a day on heroin while living in a hotel.
+After joining the Red Hot Chili Peppers at age 18, Frusciante went from practicing his craft 15 hours a day to spending $500 a day on illicit substances while living in a hotel.
 He found himself in the middle of a perfect storm of addiction with easy access, money to burn, and a lifestyle that supported and encouraged his vices.
 Through it all, the guitarist was instrumental in crafting RHCP's signature sound across multiple eras, from his early, Hendrix-influenced funk style to later contributions as a backing vocalist, effects pedal guru, and occasional shred master.

 When John Frusciante joined the Red Hot Chili Peppers, he was only 18 years old, and he quickly adopted the ethos of hedonism espoused by the band.
 According to a 2000 Rolling Stone profile, Frusciante said, "I was totally abusing the situation, but by the age of 20, I started doing it right and looking at it as artistic expression instead of a way of partying and screwing a bunch of girls.
 To balance it out, I had to be extra-humble, extra-anti-rock star."